From CNNs to Shift-Invariant Twin Models Based on Complex Wavelets: Implementation Details

 During training, the above process aims at selecting one single \dtcwpt feature map among each group.
 This is achieved through mixed-norm $l^\infty / l^1$ regularization, as introduced in \eqref{eq:regobjfun}.
 The regularization hyperparameters $\regparamGroup$ have been chosen empirically.
 If they are too small, then regularization will not be effective.
 On the contrary, if they are too large, then the regularization term will become predominant, forcing the trainable parameter vector $\featmapmixvecGroupSelect$ to randomly collapse to $0$ except for one element.
-The chosen values of $\regparamGroup$ are displayed in \cref{tab:regparams}.

-Finally, the split $\outchannelsLow$-$\outchannelsHigh$ between the freely-trained and Gabor channels, provided in the last row of \cref{tab:exp_details} (main document), have been empirically determined from the standard models.
-More specifically, considering standard AlexNet and ResNet-34 trained on ImageNet (see \cref{fig:convkernels_cnn}), we determined the characteristics of each convolution kernel: frequency, orientation, and coherence index (which indicates whether an orientation is clearly defined).
-This was done by computing the \emph{tensor structure} \cite{Jahne2004}.
-Then, by applying proper thresholds, we isolated the Gabor-like kernels from the others, yielding the approximate values of $\outchannelsLow$ and $\outchannelsHigh$.
-Furthermore, this procedure allowed us to draw a rough estimate of the distribution of the Gabor-like filters in the Fourier domain, which was helpful to design the mapping scheme shown in \cref{fig:filtergrouping}.
+The chosen values of $\regparamGroup$ are displayed in \cref{tab:regparams}, for each group $\selectGroup$ of \dtcwpt feature maps.
+The groups with only one feature map do not need any regularization since this feature map is automatically selected.
+The second and third rows of \wavealexnet correspond to the blue and magenta groups in \cref{subfig:filtergrouping_alexnet}, respectively.